plone/training/mastering-plone/features.rst

 Page
     A Page is the most flexible content type.
-    You can use the Editor to dynamically and arrange blocks on a page.
+    You can use the editor to create, edit and arrange blocks on a page.
-    You can chose from blocks for Text, Images, Videos, Lists of existing content and many more.
+    You can choose from blocks for Text, Image, Video, List of existing content and many more.
     Pages - like folders - can also contain other content.
 This means you can use them to structure your site.

     .. figure:: _static/features_add_a_page.png

 Folder
     Folders are used to structure content like in a file-system.
-    They can display listing of its content.
+    They can display a listing of its content.
     Pages can also contain other content.

     .. figure:: _static/features_add_a_folder.png

 File
-    A file like a pdf, video or Work document.
+    A file like a pdf, video or Word document.

     .. figure:: _static/features_add_a_file.png

 Image
-    Like files bit png, jpeg or otehr images
+    Like files but png, jpeg or other image types

     .. figure:: _static/features_add_a_image.png

 Event
-    These are basically pages with start and end dates and some additional-fields for
+    These are basically pages with start and end dates and some additional fields for

     .. figure:: _static/features_add_a_event.png

 Link
-    A link to a internal oder external target.
+    A link to an internal oder external target.

     .. figure:: _static/features_add_a_link.png

 News Item
-    Basically a page with a Image and a image caption to be used for press releases an such.
+    Basically a page with an image and an image caption to be used for press releases an such.

     .. figure:: _static/features_add_a_news_item.png

 Collection
     Collections are virtual containers of lists of items found by doing a specialized search.
     With Volto you usually do not use them anymore.
-Instead you can use a page with ome or more listing blocks.
+Instead you can use a page with one or more listing blocks.

     .. figure:: _static/features_pending_collection.png
        :alt: Editing a collection